NikSWE/acm-icpc-analytics/README.md

 account_id = ""
 ```

-Finally, navigate to the `infra` working directory and run `terraform apply`.
+Finally, run `terraform apply`.
 Make sure not to delete the state files created by Terraform; otherwise, you won't be able to destroy the resources created in Google Cloud properly.

 ## Challenges